The Metropolitan Museum of Art

 Denpasar Art Walk 2018

-I was an attendee with the DenPasar Art Walk 2018, in Indonesia hosted by CushCush Gallery.
+Laurie M. was an attendee with the DenPasar Art Walk 2018, in Indonesia hosted by CushCush Gallery.
 I had the privilege of touring Tandung Sari, Denpasar, and Artotel, Sanur, where Pintor Sirait spoke about his work and process in an open dialogue with the attendees.
 She met so many wonderful artists, architects, designers on the last day of her artistic journey visiting Indonesia for the first time.